tock/tock/doc/courses/sosp/application.md

     int ninedof_read_acceleration_sync(int* x, int* y, int* z);

 The above reads acceleration in [g's](https://en.wikipedia.org/wiki/G-force) in the x, y, and z orientations.
+Non-zero is returned in the case of an error.

     int ninedof_read_magenetometer_sync(int* x, int* y, int* z);

 The above reads magnetic field strength in [microTeslas](https://en.wikipedia.org/wiki/Tesla_(unit)) in the x, y, and z orientations.
+Non-zero is returned in the case of an error.

 ### Read sensors in a Tock application